 Ask the Experts: Budgeting for a Wedding

 Each year, Wallet Hub releases their list of “Best Places to Get Married”, highlighting cities with the lowest and highest wedding costs, most and fewest wedding chapels, event planners, bridal shops, and more.
 To supplement the research findings, the list also includes an “Ask the Experts” section, which asks legal experts, financial experts, and professors in family study programs for their insights on financial considerations for brides and grooms-to-be.
-In 2017, Lauren Stansell, Financial Planner in our San Francisco office, provided her thoughts for the article – a very appropriate topic for Lauren to comment on as she was planning her own wedding! – and we’ve shared her answers below.
+Lauren Stansell, Partner and Senior Financial Planner in our San Francisco office, provided her thoughts for the article – during a time when she was planning her own wedding! – and we’ve shared her answers below.

 What factors should couples consider when setting a budget for their wedding?